Courland Pocket: Surrender

-On 8 May, Germany's Head of State and President Karl Dönitz ordered Colonel-General Carl Hilpert – the Army Group's last commander – to surrender.
+On 8 May, the German Instrument of Surrender was signed, officially ending World War II in Europe.
+Dönitz, now the Head of State and President of Germany, ordered Colonel-General Carl Hilpert – the Army Group Courland's last commander – to surrender.
+However, German forces in the Courland Pocket had their communications severed, and the "blackout" meant they did not receive their orders until 10 May, two days after the war had ended.
+General Otto Friedrich Rauser succeeded in obtaining better surrender terms from the Soviet command.
 Hilpert, his personal staff, and staffs of three Armies surrendered to Marshal Leonid Govorov, the commander of the Leningrad Front.
 At this time, the group still consisted of the remnants of 27 divisions and one brigade.
+As a result, Army Group Courland became one of the final major German formations to surrender.

-On 8 May, General Otto Friedrich Rauser succeeded in obtaining better surrender terms from the Soviet command.
 On 9 May, the Soviet commission in Peilei started to interrogate the captive staff of Army Group Courland, and general collection of prisoners began.

 By 12 May, approximately 135,000 German troops surrendered in the Courland Pocket.
 On 23 May, the Soviet collection of the German troops in the Courland Pocket was completed.
 A total of about 180,000 German troops were taken into captivity from the Baltic area.
-The bulk of the prisoners of war were initially held at the Valdai Hills camps.
+The bulk of the German prisoners of war in the Soviet Union were initially held at the Valdai Hills camps.